FoxtrotEverchosen/segy-reader/README.md

 Create a virtual environment and install the following python libraries:
 - Maturin
-- matplotlib
+- Matplotlib
-- numpy
+- Numpy
-- scipy
+- Scipy
 - PyQt6

 To build the Rust library, you will have to run the following command from the project root directory: